 Professional or technical bachelor's degrees tend to have a greater percentage of required courses in the content of the discipline as they prepare graduates for a specific profession.
-These programs usually require a core of professional studies that conforms to the standards of an accrediting agency or other professional/licensing body.
+These programs usually require a core of professional studies that conforms to the standards of an accrediting agency or other professional /licensing body.
 The size of the professional core ordinarily restricts the number of hours that are available outside the associated major.
 Kent State University offers eight professional or technical undergraduate degrees: the Bachelor of Applied Horticulture (BAH), Bachelor of Business Administration (BBA), Bachelor of Fine Arts (BFA), Bachelor of Music (BM), Bachelor of Radiologic and Imaging Sciences Technology (BRIT), Bachelor of Science in Education (BSE), Bachelor of Science in Nursing (BSN) and the Bachelor of Science in Public Health (BSPH).

-"2+2" Bachelor's Degree Programs: Several baccalaureate programs at Kent State University can be completed with approximately two years of additional full-time study after completion of an associate degree.
+"2+2" Bachelor's Degree Programs: Several baccalaureate programs at Kent State University can be completed with approximately two years of additional full-time study after completion of an associate degree-at the Regional Campuses.
+Some course selections leading to associate degrees are more acceptable than others as components of baccalaureate programs, and exact requirements for additional study vary.
 An example is the Bachelor of Science degree in respiratory care, which is a two-year program for students who hold an accredited associate degree in respiratory therapy/care.